israpps/israpps.github.io/_posts/2024-2-22-ps2-namco-arcade-compat-guide.md

 ----
 The arcade mechacon is quite unique on certain features. being the most interesting one that it uses different magicgate keys to auth memory cards depending on the port. it uses arcade keys on `mc0:` and retail keys on `mc1:`. unlike retail mechacon wich only uses retail keys or developer mechacon wich uses both retail and developer keys on both ports

-Another bit of information: although the arcade **SECRMAN** is based on the `secrman_special` from utility discs, wich has the memory card update routine included. it seems like the mechacon CMDs involved on binding updates to cards are stubbed. making update binding only possible via CECHMZ1 (PS3 memory card to usb adapter) or the modified devkits that sony sold to namco back then (wich we've never seen on the homebrew scene)
+Another bit of information: although the arcade **SECRMAN** is based on the `secrman_special` from utility discs, wich has the memory card update routine included. it seems like the mechacon CMDs involved on binding updates to cards are stubbed. making update binding only possible via CECHMZ1 (PS3 memory card to usb adapter) or the modified devkits that sony sold to namco back then (wich we've never seen on the homebrew scene). there is also wLaunchELF MECHAEMU and DONGLEBINDER, two brand new homebrews that will allow you to rebind updates to dongle from retail ps2

+# C++ issues
+If you chose C++ over C for your PS2 app, and you whant arcade compatibility.
+I have bad news for ya.

+For some reason, C++ applications are crashing on arcade hardware, you remember that `_ps2sdk_memory_init()` that I mentioned above, that was useful to solve the incompatibilities while keeping newlib happy? well, the program crashes before crt0 executes that, so good luck finding the issue...

+As of 2/01/2025 this problem has not been solved, I will continue to investigate it however.

 # Final notes
 ----